MartasBee/EvoDeMo/README.md

 # EvoDeMo

-This thesis deals with the utilization of evolutionary techniques to find such environment characteristics, that allow the object in this environment to perform the movement accor- ding to specified parameters.
+This thesis deals with the utilization of evolutionary techniques to find such environment characteristics, that allow the object in this environment to perform the movement according to specified parameters.
 The environment which is utilized in this work is a cellular automaton, whose local transition function is optimized using the genetic algorithm.
 The principles of computational development are applied.
 The presented work tends to the area of theoretical biology.
 Its main objective is to create a simple simulator of life of artificial